neomadara/neomadara/README.md

 ### Hello World <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 <br />

-Hi, I'm [Cristian Gutiérrez](https://cristiangutierrez.dev/), a passionate self-taught Software Engineer from Chile.
-Creating Code is one of the things that i am most passionate about doing, understanding the problem and giving a solution through creativity and logic is an incredible feeling.

-I always keep learning something new and reinforcing what i already know.
+Hi, I'm [Cristian Gutiérrez](https://cristiangutierrez.dev/), a passionate software engineer with strong technical knowledge and soft skills that add value to any development team.

+As a software engineer, I have gained technical experience in various areas, excelling in the design and development of hybrid applications, database implementation and management, API integration, and cloud deployment.
+My focus is on creating efficient and scalable solutions that meet the highest industry standards.

+My soft skills are a key asset in my career.
+I consider myself a leader with exceptional teamwork abilities, capable of inspiring and guiding others toward achieving common goals.
+My focus on collaborative leadership has been fundamental to the success of the projects I have participated in

 <br>

   <img align="right" alt="GIF" src="https://github.com/neomadara/neomadara/blob/main/code.gif?raw=true" width="500" height="320" />

-- 🔭 I’m currently working on Walmart Chile
+- 🔭 I’m working at Walmart Chile
--  🌱 I’m currently learning:
-    - iOS
-    - Android
 - 📚 I’m currently reading:
-    - The Programmatic Programmer
+    - The Programmatic Programmer - David Thomas & Andrew Hunt
-    - Modern Software Engineer
+    - Modern Software Engineer - Farley
+    - Building Microservices - Newman
 - 📝 [My Resume](https://cristiangutierrez.dev/)
 - ⚡ Strange fact about me: I have titanium in my right hand